MatthewToon/WebServicesCoursework/README.md

     https://webservicescoursework.onrender.com/docs

-If the applicaiton has not recently been running, there may be a small 'cold start' delay upon instantiation.
+If the application has not recently been running, there may be a small 'cold start' delay upon instantiation.

 ## Quick Start via Docker (Recommended for local deployment)